 The first televised message was broadcast live in 1957.
 The advent of television during The Queen's reign has given an added dimension to her Broadcasts.
 It has allowed viewers to see The Queen in her own residences, decorated for Christmas like many homes across the world.

 The location is usually Buckingham Palace, but recordings have also been made at Windsor and Sandringham.
 In 2003 the message was filmed at Combermere Barracks in Windsor - the first time the address had been shot entirely on location.
 Footage from the year's Royal events is often shown, enabling the public to see the highlights of the Royal year.

 From 1960, Broadcasts were recorded in advance so that the tapes could be sent around the world to Commonwealth countries, to be broadcast at a convenient local time.

-Over the years, the Broadcasts have chronicled both the life of the nation and of The Monarchy; the Broadcast is one of the rare occasions when The Queen does not speak on Government advice.
-Instead, The Queen gives her own views on events and developments which are of concern both to Her Majesty and her public, in the UK and wider afield in the Commonwealth.
+Over the years, the Broadcasts chronicled both the life of the nation and of The Monarchy; the Broadcast was one of the rare occasions when The Queen did not speak on Government advice.
+Instead, Her Majesty gave her own views on events and developments of concern both to her personally and to the wider general public, and Commonwealth.

 In 1966, for example, during a decade which saw great changes for women, The Queen spoke about the important role of women in society:

 This year I should like to speak especially to women.
 In the modern world the opportunities for women to give something of value to the human family are greater than ever, because, through their own efforts, they are now beginning to play their full part in public life